haiwen/seafile-admin-docs/manual/extension/only_office.md

 From version 6.1.0+ on (including CE), Seafile supports [OnlyOffice](https://www.onlyoffice.com/) to view/edit office files online.
 In order to use OnlyOffice, you must first deploy an OnlyOffice server.

-!!! tip "Deployment Tips"
+!!! note "Note"

-    You can deploy OnlyOffice to the same machine as Seafile (only support deploying with [Docker](../setup/setup_pro_by_docker.md) with sufficient cores and RAM) using the `onlyoffice.yml` provided by Seafile according to this document, or you can deploy it to a different machine according to [OnlyOffice official document](https://github.com/ONLYOFFICE/Docker-DocumentServer).
+    You can deploy OnlyOffice to the same machine as Seafile (only support deploying with [Docker](../setup/single_node_installation.md) with sufficient cores and RAM) using the `onlyoffice.yml` provided by Seafile according to this document, or you can deploy it to a different machine according to [OnlyOffice official document](https://github.com/ONLYOFFICE/Docker-DocumentServer).

 ## Generate JWT-Token (shared secret)

-> From Seafile 12.0, OnlyOffice's JWT verification will be forced to enable
+!!! note "From Seafile 12.0, OnlyOffice's JWT verification will be forced to enable"

 Secure communication between Seafile and OnlyOffice is granted by a shared secret.
 You can get the JWT secret by following command